Courses and training

 Centre for Pharmacy Postgraduate Education (CPPE)

-The CPPE offers two short courses for pharmacists who are looking to return to practice.
+The CPPE offers a short course for pharmacists who are looking to return to practice.

 Returning to the register